Patrick Allen (American football)

 Born in Seattle, Washington, Allen graduated from Utah State University, where he starred as a cornerback.
 He played seven seasons in the NFL, all with the Houston Oilers.
+He was selected by the Oilers in the fourth round of the 1984 NFL draft with the 100th overall pick.

 Allen was found dead in his Seattle apartment on June 22, 2021.
 He was aged 59.